fluid-project/docs-template/README.md

 git merge docs-template/master
 ```
 Note: If your repository is initialized with a README.md file, you may have to resolve a conflict.
-4. Install DocPad if it isn't already installed:
+4. Install DocPad (if it isn't already installed):
 ```
 sudo npm install -g docpad
 ```